 Just a year ago when the world shut down, celebrating Easter in any traditional way was practically impossible.
 Sunrise services scrapped.
 Cantatas canceled.
 Across Wilmington and the nation, churches scrambled to move services online.
 Twelve months later, this Easter still may not be completely “normal.”
 However, you must not miss the opportunity to celebrate the miracle of Easter.
-There are many ways to celebrate, but we want to share a special event, Easter scripture resources, and activity ideas for your family.
+There are many ways to celebrate, like Easter scripture resources, and activity ideas for your family.

 DIG INTO RESURRECTION STORY SCRIPTURE

 One of the best possible ways to celebrate the miracle of Easter is by digging into God’s Word.
 The latter chapters of Matthew, Mark, Luke and John record details of the entire story.
 In addition to the gospels themselves, there are some incredible resources available for devotionals and deeper digging as we draw near to the most important holiday in the Christian faith.

 Mid-days host Mandy Bowman started an Easter study all the way back in February.
 Apparently she’s an overachiever who always liked to get her homework done early.
 But she raves about a new Easter study from Lifeway Women.
 “Easter: Behold Your King” walks the reader through the Old Testament promises of a Savior, Jesus’ Passover week, His death, and His resurrection.
 The study also encourages readers to stop and reflect on God’s goodness as well as practical applications.
 As we are still a few weeks out, there is still time to get a physical copy of the book and complete it before Easter arrives.
 However, there is also an option for an eBook you can access and begin reading and reflecting instantly.
 This would be a wonderful, brief study to do with the adults in your family, your small group, or your women’s ministry.